Crime & Military

 A French serial killer

 Maëlys, 8, disappears during a wedding.
 Her remains are found six months later.
 Nordahl Lelandais, one of the guests at the party, faced with overwhelming evidence, confesses to the crime.
-From that moment on, the cops wonder whether the suspect may be involved in other disappearances in the area.
+From that moment on, the police officers wonder whether the suspect may be involved in other misdeeds in the area.
 Their intuition will prove correct when they discover that, a few months before Maëlys' disappearance, a young 24-year-old Army corporal also fell prey to this man, without arousing the slightest suspicion.

 The birth of the jihadist movement